MicrosoftDocs/cpp-docs/docs/ide/lnt-naming-convention.md

 ---
 # `lnt-naming-convention`

-Ensure that the naming convention for symbols aligns with the coding style specified in the project's `.editorconfig` file.
+Ensure that the naming convention for symbols aligns with your coding style, as specified in the project's `.editorconfig` file.

 To enable this feature, add an `.editorconfig` file in the same directory as your project file.
 The `.editorconfig` specifies the naming conventions for symbols in your project.
-For an example `.editorconfig` that specifies the naming conventions for Unreal Engine projects, see this example on [GitHub](https://raw.githubusercontent.com/microsoft/vc-ue-extensions/main/Source/.editorconfig).
+As an example, the naming conventions for Unreal Engine projects are specified in an `.editorconfig` on [GitHub](https://raw.githubusercontent.com/microsoft/vc-ue-extensions/main/Source/.editorconfig).

 Once you have the `.editorconfig` file in your project, turn on the `lnt-naming-convention` check with the **Naming Convention** setting in the C/C++ Code Style options.
 For information about how to change this setting, see [Configure the linter](cpp-linter-overview.md#configure-the-linter).

 ## Example

-Given an `editorconfig` file that contains:
+Suppose that you have an `.editorconfig` file that contains:

 ```
 cpp_naming_style.boolean_style.capitalization = pascal_case